walkerrandolphsmith/js-data-structures/README.md

       /   \
      n     s
 ```
+`new HuffmanTree(comparator)` Create a new Huffman Tree given a comprator.

 `add(element, code)` Given an element and a bit string, add a node in the tree for the element such that the tree can be traversed using the bit string as a sequence of edges.